 Outokumpu Mineral Processing Pilot Plant and Laboratories - GTK Mintec

-The most important customers of the unit come from the mining, chemistry and metal industries.
+Customers operate mainly in the mining, chemistry and metal industries.
 Ecological aspects are a central part of our research operations, and the environment is taken into account throughout our processes.

-- Mineralogical research
+- Mineralogical research and geometallurgy

 - Bench-scale testing for beneficiation